lm3nitro/Projects/Firewall/UFW/UFW.md

 ## Allowing port ranges

 If you do not wish to enable ports one by one, but instead a full range, you can do so by usinbg port ranges.
-As an example, if you want to alow tcp and udp ports 100 to 500, you would use the following syntax:
+As an example, if you want to allow tcp and udp ports 100 to 500, you would use the following syntax:

 ```
 ufw allow 100:500/tcp